Abstract of Rebecca Jane CLARK, 2024

 10.04 Recalls at 18 years helping him at 9 years with his homework.

-11.26 Recalls enjoying studying History but had a terrible memory for things.
+11.26 Recalls enjoying studying History.
 Until the end of High School followed Arts and Science topics.
-At 5th Form Level got a really good mark A for Economics because there was a formula to it.
+At 5th Form Level did well in Economics because there was a formula to it.
 Teacher MRS BROWNING allowed the class to make Rocky Road on 5th Period on Friday afternoons.
 Even in 7th Form there was a tossup between a future in Arts or Science.
 Dad said “Do whatever you find interesting because you’re a long time working”.
 Concentrated then on History and English for University but not a big reader.
-Mum was encouraging about being a teacher following a secret wish of her own.
+Mum was encouraging about being a teacher.
 Dad been in the Dairy Industry for over 35 years.

 14.00 Recalls Mum saying that she had enjoyed school but was expected to leave at the end of 6th Form to go out working.
 Suspects Mum would have liked to have gone on in Education even to University.
 Mum very supportive of education and following what you want to do and take opportunities.